 A risk factor is anything that increases a person’s chance of developing a disease.
 Although risk factors often influence the development of a disease, most do not directly cause the disease itself.
 Some people with several risk factors never develop amyloidosis, while others with no known risk factors do.

-Most people who develop amyloidosis have no known risk factors, and the cause is often not known.
+Most people who develop amyloidosis have no known risk factors.
+The cause is often not known.
 The following factors may raise a person’s risk of developing amyloidosis:

-- Gender.
-Amyloidosis is more common in men than women.
+Gender.
+Amyloidosis is more common in men than in women.

-- Other diseases.
-As explained in the Overview , amyloidosis is sometimes linked with another disease.
+Other diseases.
+As explained in the Introduction , amyloidosis is sometimes linked with another disease.
 For instance, research shows that 12% to 15% of people with multiple myeloma also develop AL amyloidosis.

 Family history.
 Hereditary amyloidosis can run in families.
 This may be due to a genetic change, called a mutation, that is passed down from generation to generation.